 The Vision Network features several new facility types, including separated bike lanes, people priority streets and bicycle boulevards.
-Implementing these types of facilities requires moving the curb line, and in some cases, creating off-street parking options.
+Implementing these types of facilities requires certain conditions must be met first, such as moving the curb line, installing traffic calming measures, and in some cases, creating off-street parking options.
 The level of separation between modes is much higher, as are implementation costs.
 Costs for the Vision Network are in addition to those calculated for the Short-Term Network; more detail is available in the appendices.